 It depends.
 Yes, for a caterer whose business is located in the City of Charlottesville, regardless of the place of service of the prepared food.
 No, if the caterer’s business is located outside of the corporate limits of the City of Charlottesville and regardless of the place of service of the prepared food.
 The Meals Tax is based on the locality in which the caterer is subject to the local business license (BPOL) tax.
 Code of Virginia, §58.1-3841

-Alcoholic and non-alcoholic beverages sold for off-premise consumption in factory sealed containers are exempt from the Meals Tax.
+No, alcoholic and non-alcoholic beverages sold for off-premise consumption in factory sealed containers are exempt from the Meals Tax.
 Charlottesville City Code §30-284.
-Beverages sold for on-premise consumption are subject to the tax.

 (1) Factory-prepackaged candy, gum, nuts and other items of essentially the same nature.

 (2) Pastry, dairy and snack food items, such as doughnuts, ice cream sold in greater than single serving quantities, crackers, nabs, chips, cookies, and the like and items of essentially the same nature.